 She draws upon her varied experience in political and nonprofit communications, advocacy and journalism to meet clients’ immediate needs and long-term goals.
-Her skill set includes refining messaging on key themes, conceptualizing creative issue-based campaigns, developing public relations and member relations strategies, crafting and placing opinion pieces in media outlets across the nation, and reaching new audiences across all communications platforms.
+Her skill set includes refining messaging on key themes, conceptualizing creative issue-based campaigns, developing public relations and member relations strategies, crafting and placing opinion pieces in media outlets of all sizes across the nation and online, and reaching new audiences across all communications platforms.

-She previously served as a senior associate at Rabinowitz/Dorf Communications and worked as deputy communications director for Arkansas Gov. Mike Beebe.
-She also worked as a features and city desk reporter at the Arkansas Democrat-Gazette, focusing on coverage of the nonprofit and philanthropic sectors.
+She previously served as a senior associate at Rabinowitz/Dorf Communications and worked as deputy communications director for Arkansas Governor Mike Beebe.
+She was a features and city desk reporter at the Arkansas Democrat-Gazette in Little Rock, focusing on coverage of the nonprofit and philanthropic sectors.

 Graham RothSenior Director